Cooking Chat

 Instructions

-5. Make the mushroom sauce as the pork roasts, which takes about 20 minutes.
+- Start the mushroom sauce: Make the mushroom sauce as the pork roasts, which takes about 20 to 25 minutes.
 Heat the olive oil in a skillet on medium heat then add the onions.
 Cook for about 5 minutes until they begin to soften.

-6. Add the mushrooms, and cook for 5 minutes or so, until the mushrooms begin to sweat.
-Add the red wine and the 1/2 tsp of thyme.
+- Add the mushrooms, and cook for 5 minutes or so, until the mushrooms begin to sweat.
+Add the red wine and the ½ teaspoon of thyme.
 Simmer until the wine is mostly absorbed, about 5 more minutes.

-8. The pork should take about 20 minutes to roast to doneness, though you should check it a few minutes before hand to avoid over cooking.
-Pork tenderloin should still have a little pink showing, registering between 140 and 145 degrees when you remove it from the oven.
+- Finish roasting the pork: The pork should take about 20 to 25 minutes to roast to doneness, though you should check it a few minutes before hand to avoid over cooking.
+Pork tenderloin should still have a little pink showing, with the internal temperature registering between 140 and 145 degrees when you remove it from the oven.
 Set aside to rest for about 5 minutes.

-9. Slice the pork, and serve topped with the mushroom cream sauce.
-Enjoy!
+- Serve: Slice the pork, and serve topped with the mushroom cream sauce.
+Enjoy with a good glass of red wine!

 Culinary Adventure with Camilla posted “Dracaena’s Cabernet Franc with Steak au Poivre et Thé“